Name: Gabriel Copola

 Gabriel reports with great enthusiasm that his seating system and wheelchair that was designed specifically for his needs has brought him countless benefits to his overall independence and physical health.
-Until Gabriel began the process for ordering a custom-built wheelchair, he did not realize the impact each component and the setup of the wheelchair had.
+Until Gabriel began the process for ordering an adapted wheelchair, he did not realize the impact each component and the setup of the wheelchair had.
 For example, due to Gabriel's functional abilities and experience level, he does not need upper extremity supports or an anti-tip system.
 Eliminating both of these options from his wheelchair has decreased the overall weight of the system, increased his access to the rear wheels, and improved the maneuverability of the wheelchair.

 Gabriel has also gained an increased understanding of the impact a properly configured back support can have on not only participating in the everyday mobility-related activities of daily living, but also on his favorite leisure activities including table tennis.
 Historically, Gabriel always selected a lower back rest because he wanted to have the complete freedom to move his upper extremities and trunk quickly in order to play table tennis well.
 Today, he understands that a higher and/or deeper back support can actually help improve his posture and give him greater stability in his daily activities away from the sport.
 The design of the Freestyle® back allows him the freedom of movement he required for playing table tennis